iff/osh-oxy/readme.md

 - simple shell history fzf search using our own format
 - a Rust reimplementation of our [one-shell-history](https://github.com/dkuettel/one-shell-history)

-what works:

-- append to osh history file - format will change soon
+- append to osh history file
-- search all \*.osh history files with fzf
+- search all \*.osh history files with skim
-- sk (command) replaces fzf with skim

-## dependencies

-- fzf (only for search command)

 ## installation (nix flake)